chinamike65/hugo-tuolesi/content/book6/book6en.md

 There are three important points in practice: initiation, visualization, and dedication.

-The practice goes through three stages: the beginning, the middle and the last: it is very important to have the intention at the beginning, the visualization during the practice is very important, and the dedication after the practice is very important.
+The practice goes through three stages: the beginning, the middle and the end: it is very important to have the intention at the beginning, the visualization during the practice is very important, and the dedication after the practice is very important.

 110

-Section 1 Bodhicitta
+**Section 1 - Bodhicitta**

 What is true bodhicitta?

 Bodhicitta is the mind of a bodhisattva, and one who has attained bodhicitta is a bodhisattva.

 The real Bodhisattva is called Bodhisattva.
 Bodhisattva is a literal translation of Sanskrit.
 Bodhi means to realize, to break, to fully realize emptiness, to completely eliminate the obstacles of afflictions and knowledge, and to save sentient beings is very brave.